madjugglers/pattern-book/04_five_person_patterns.md

 ### Twister Plus

-This is a variation of the Twister Weave where the feeders use their right hand selves to add an addition club passed back and forth over the top of the weave in triples like in a 7 club 4-count.
+In this beautiful variation of the Twister Weave the feeders replace their right-hand selves with triple passes back and forth over the top of the weave, in 7-club 4-count style.
  The weaving pattern is exactly the same as the Original Twister Weave.

 | **Juggler/beat** | **1**   | **2**   | **3**   | **4**   | **5**   | **6**   |
 |-------------|---------|---------|---------|---------|---------|---------|